johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/ImageConfigurations.md

 ':target=_blank') plugin for creating optimized images and leveraging advanced image loading techniques.

-## Activation
+## Gatsby Image Usage

 01. Create a HOC, at site level, responsible for transforming a plain image-based component into a Gatsby Image component.

     ```ts
     import {